MAT 135A: Probability (Fall 2025) (CRN 49322 (B01) and 49323 (B02))

 Homework and quiz policy: Homework will be assigned but not collected; you are strongly encouraged to do it.
 The "Quizzes" score will be based on 5 short quizzes, which will each be worth 10 points.
 The quizzes will feature no partial credit problems, which will be almost identical to selected (easier) homework problems.
 The quizzes will given during the discussion sessions, at the dates:

 There will be no make-up quizzes.
-See the Homework assignments page for homework information.
+See the materials page for homework information.

 Also, there will be no make-up exams.
 A missed exam counts as 0 points.
 If you miss the final you will automatically receive an F. The grade I (Incomplete) will not be given in any circumstances.
-Be aware that, due to a recent policy change, the grade NS (Enrolled No Work Submitted) no longer exists, so you will receive an F if you submit no work.
+If you miss much of the coursework because of illness or other emergency, please petition for the Retroactive Drop.

 Solutions for the midterms will be posted at the materials page.